keboola/developers-docs/overview/api/index.md

 Many of our APIs require a *Storage API token* which is entered in `X-StorageApi-Token` header.

 ## The Apiary Console
-You can send requests to our API directly from the Apiary console by clicking on **Switch to console** or **Try**.
-Then you need to fill the request headers and parameters and **Call Resource**.
+Send requests to our API directly from the Apiary console by clicking on **Switch to console** or **Try**.
+Then fill the request headers and parameters and **Call Resource**.

 {: .image-popup}
 ![Apiary console](/overview/api/apiary-console.png)

-The Apiary console is fine when you send API requests only occasionally.
+The Apiary console is fine if you send API requests only occasionally.
 It requires no application installation; however, it has no history and no other useful features.

 ## Postman Client
 [Postman](https://www.getpostman.com/) is a generic HTTP API client.
 We recommend you use this client if you work with KBC API on a more regular basis.
 We also provide